boost-ext/ut/README.md

 }
 ```

-There are quite a few problems with the approach above:
+There are quite a few problems with the approach above

 * No names for tests (Hard to follow intentions by further readers)
 * No automatic registration of tests (No way to run specific tests)